next-adv/angular-core/README.md

 # AngularCore

+A set of common libraries used in angular and ionic/angular projects.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.2.

-# Usage of this library in development
+# Usage of this library in developmentng build
 1. Clone the library in your workspace, NOT inside your main project!
 2. In the library folder run `npm link` inside the '/dist/PACKAGE_NAME' folder
 3. In your main project root folder run `npm link PACKAGE_NAME`